Survivorman: Canadian Reality TV Series

 In some episodes he illustrates how to survive scenarios.
 Such as surviving on an island if you are stranded at sea when your cruise boat leaves without you.
 Or, how to survive when all you have is a dog sled in the Canadian north.
 Or, how to survive if your hot air balloon fails in the vast, dry desert somewhere.
 Each scenario gives Les a few extra tools to use to his advantage.
 If he can get them to work, there are misfires and mistakes or just bad luck too.

 Not only is he alone to struggle for the week, but he is his own film crew too.
-This means he has to cart around 50 pounds of audio/ video equipment like camera gear, tripods and batteries.
-He has to back track to pick up the camera once he has used it to film himself walking away.
+This means he has to cart around 50 pounds of audio/ video equipment like camera gear, tripods, and batteries.
+He has to backtrack to pick up the camera once he has used it to film himself walking away.
 (You can't leave the equipment behind if you hope to use it later).
 Once in awhile he does leave something behind due to the stress on himself of trying to film when he is suffering from lack of drinking water or sleep and exposure to the elements.
 At these times he will narrate over the film, letting viewers know the equipment was picked up later by his crew.
-However, there are no crew there with him at the time.
+However, there is no crew there with him at the time.

 I have had a debate with a friend about this in the past.
 Other survivor shows try to appear as if the host is really alone, but if you watch it becomes clear that is not the case.
 Les Stroud is the only one I have seen who really is alone and in real danger.

 The original Survivorman series went for three seasons.
 At that time Les Stroud needed a break for his health.
 However, he didn't sit back and put his feet up.
-There have been documentaries, books and music performances too.
+There have been documentaries, books, and music performances too.

 The Survivorman series is coming back as a new series of specials which will be 10 day long excursions into the wilderness.
 So far two episodes have been filmed.
 I couldn't find a lot of detail about this and I haven't seen them appear on TV myself, so far.